DotPodcast/dotpodcast/content/pages/guides-apps.md

 ## Building your own directory

-If you want to, you can build your own directory for use only inside your app, by crawling the Blockstack `podcast` namespace, and parsing the JSON Feed that is specified in each podcast's zone file.
+If you want to, you can build your own directory for use only inside your app, by crawling the Blockstack `podcast` namespace, and parsing the feed that is specified in each podcast's zone file.
 See the [DotPodcast for directory developers](../directories) guide.

 ## Downloading content